 For years, I've ran with a Garmin Forerunner 235.
 This GPS watch has seen me through half marathons, full marathons and countless 5Ks, dutifully tracking my every step along the way.
 I've loved its large, easy-to-read display and customizable menus.
-So Garmin has a high bar to clear with its successor, the Forerunner 245 Music.
-And it does, in every respect.
-For serious runners, it's the best sports watch around.

-Forerunner 245 Music Design
+Garmin Forerunner 245 Music: Design

 The Forerunner 245 has a softer, more refined design than its predecessor, the Forerunner 235.
 Notably, the edges are rounder, giving it a less boxy shape.

 However, the 245 retains the five-button design common to many of Garmin's running watches, with a small tweak here and there.
 The Start/Stop button in the upper right now has a red ring around it, as well as a red hash mark on the watch bezel, making it stand out just a bit more.

 Despite having a smaller 42mm case (compared with 44mm for the 235), the Forerunner 245 has nearly the same size screen — 30.4mm — as its predecessor.
 It has a higher 240 x 240 pixel resolution, and more important, it doesn't have the flat-tire look (the top and bottom of the 235's display was cut off).
 The display just looks brighter and more colorful.

 While both watches have transflective displays — which reflect sunlight to make them more viewable outdoors — the 245's backlight is much brighter, too.
 I had no problem seeing what was on the display, day or night.

 Since the Forerunner 235 came out in 2015, Garmin's devices have become a lot more sophisticated — almost like a real smartwatch — so it was only natural that the company integrated features found in the Fenix 5 into its flagship running watch.